Skip to content

 PEEK engages with a proprietary titanium micro-structure.

-The bond is stronger than PEEK (the shear strength is equivalent to PEEK strength).
+The bond is engineered to meet mechanical performance requirements (the shear strength is equivalent to PEEK strength).

 Injection Molding